EmanHerawy/react-box/README.md

     truffle test
     ```

-7. Jest is included for testing React components.
-Compile your contracts before running Jest, or you may receive some file not found errors.
-    ```javascript
-    // ensure you are inside the client directory when running this npm run test
-    ```
+8. import your service file and call its function .

-8. To build the application for production, use the build script.
+9. To build the application for production, use the build script.
 A production build will be in the `client/build` folder.
     ```javascript
     // ensure you are inside the client directory when running this npm run build
     ```
+   ## Notes :
+   1.  please consider adding `data.toNumber()` to any function that return number from blockchain.
+   2. Events aren't supported yet
+   3.  metamask or any other wallets are not supported yet.

 ## FAQ

 * __How do I use this with the Ganache-CLI?__

     It's as easy as modifying the config file!
 [Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
-Depending on the port you're using, you'll also need to update line 29 of `client/src/utils/getWeb3.js`.

 * __Where is my production build?__